cpcloudnl/dane-smtp/README.md

 # DANE TLS: DNS-Based Authentication

-Use DANE to verify secure SMTP connections between MTAs (to mitigate an MITM-attack).
+Use DANE to start and verify secure SMTP connections between MTAs.
+This mitigates an MITM-attack.

 [RFC6698](https://datatracker.ietf.org/doc/html/rfc6698)
 / [RFC7671](https://datatracker.ietf.org/doc/html/rfc7671)
 / [RFC7672](https://datatracker.ietf.org/doc/html/rfc7672)

+### Prerequisites

+#### Inbound email:
+* Your mail server has support for STARTTLS.
+* Your domain (and mail server domain) are using DNSSEC.

+👉 DANE for inbound email means [publishing a DNS record](#tlsa-resource-record).

+#### Outbound email:
+* Your mail server has support for DANE.

+👉 DANE for outbound email means [configuring your mailserver](#configuring-mail-server).

+### How DANE works:
 DANE initiates a TLS connection.
-By opening that secure connection, the sending server receives a certificate.
+A server that wants to send you an email receives the certificate from your mailserver.
-DANE verifies that certificate by searching for a match in the set of TLSA-records in the DNS.
-One of those records must match the sent certificate in order to succeed.
+DANE verifies that certificate by searching for a match in the set of TLSA-records (in the DNS).
+One of those records must match in order to succeed.

-The domain found in the MX-record is used to connect with STARTTLS on TCP port 25.
+The domain in the MX-record is used to connect with TLS on TCP port 25.

 ## TLSA Resource Record

 With a TLSA record in your DNS; A sending server can verify the certificate that it receives.
-<br> The record consists of the following 4 fields:
+<br> The DNS-record consists of the following 4 fields:

 ### 1. Certificate Usage
 * ~~```PKIX-TA(0)```~~